tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Default ID can be found in the static class `ModelIds`.

+Will identify itself by the name and type `frts::RegionConfig`.

 ### Region Generator

 The blocks of a region are created by a region generator.
 At the beginning a region may be completly empty but at the same moment a block is requested for the first time it will be created by the generator.